acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

     - use automated techniques to extract data from large-scale data repositories such as source code repositories, mailing list archives, bug tracking systems, Q&A forums and chat communication platforms
     - quantitatively analyze the contents mined from the repositories

-If the study focuses on machine learning, consider the **Data Science Standard**.
+If the study focuses on predictive modeling (e.g. machine learning) consider the **Data Science Standard**.
 If the subject systems are a few context-rich repositories, consider the **Case Study Standard**.
 If the analysis is predominately qualitative, refer to methodological guidelines for qualitative content analysis or discourse analysis (standard TBD).

 ## Specific Attributes